asgharrazavi/msm_analysis_scripts/mod_scripts/README.md

-### Some frequently used scripts with added functions:
+### Some frequently used scripts from MDTraj and MSMBuilder software with added functions